eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 	- ***Terraform***
 	- https://en.wikipedia.org/wiki/Infrastructure_as_code
 + skill set:
+	- Strong foundation in Infrastructure as Code and configuration management using tools like Terraform, SaltStack, Ansible, Chef, Puppet
+	- Knowledge of Internet engineering fundamentals (load balancing, DNS, CDNs)
+	- Experience with monitoring, metrics, and logging tools (Graphite, Grafana, Nagios/Icinga, SumoLogic, etc.)
+	- Experience with continuous integration and deployment (Jenkins, GitLab, CircleCI, etc.)
+	- Experience performing root cause analysis and troubleshooting and resolving production issues
+	- Obsession with code quality, task tracking, and writing documentation and runbooks that allow globally-distributed engineers to understand and support the infrastructure.
++ skill set:
+	- Architect, build, and operate AWS environments using infra-as-code best practices
+	- Define and implement standards around the utilization of AWS services
+	- Migrate on-premise services to AWS
+	- Help define AWS account structure, IAM, and AWS account security standards
+	- Collaborate with engineers to deploy, support, and monitor the application stacks
+	- Lead in the improvement of  the availability and scalability of our infrastructure
+	- Requirements:
+		* 3+ years of experience with AWS, including but not limited to heavy experience with IAM, VPC, EC2, ALB, S3, CloudWatch, Cloudfront, and Cloudformation
+		* Experience building well architected environments in AWS
+		* Demonstrable experience leveraging Configuration Management tooling such as Anisble, Cloudformation, Terraform, and proven strategies for maintaining large infrastructure-as-code deployments
+		* Systems Administration experience with Linux and/or Windows and the automation/scripting of operations within those OS environments
+		* Experience with container runtime environments, and container orchestration frameworks such as Docker or Kubernetes
+	- Experience with Python in either a software engineering or devops environment
+	- A solid understanding of network protocols and common services
+	- Experience and knowledge of Git and JIRA
+	- Experience with monitoring tools such as New Relic, Cloudwatch, or Datadog
++ skill set:
 	- 10+ Years of professional software engineering experience in building large-scale distributed systems
 	- Strong hands-on experience in developing applications in one or more language stacks: Java, Python, Go
 	- Strong experience in building platform-level shared libraries, frameworks, components, tools and services